YoungAgency/api_examples/GUIDES/overview.md

 - **REST** — request/response over HTTP.
 The full contract is in the [OpenAPI reference](../docs/openapi.html).
 Start with [Placing an Order (SOR)](./place_order.md).
 - **WebSocket** — subscribe to live prices, candles, order book, and account balances over a single connection.
 See [WebSocket API](./websocket.md).

+Prefer typed Python over raw HTTP?
+The [Python SDK](./sdk.md) wraps the REST surface in a generated client with per-request auth built in.

 ## Authentication